Frederick E. Smith M.A.

 in New York City and State

-I am a professional genealogical researcher with almost twenty years of experience.
+I am a professional genealogical researcher with 27 years of experience.
 I

 specialize in the Greater New York City area and Eastern New York State.
 I offer full